jonborg/ThumbnailGenerator/README.md

 ### Release Notes
+#### v4.5.0
+- Added 2XKO as a selectable game;
+- Added Start.GG generation for GBFVR;
+- Fixed issue with Start.GG generation where not all sets were being analysed.

 #### v4.4.1
-- Added Wilnas from GBFVR
+- Added Wilnas from GBFVR;
-- Fixed issue where round was always written upper case during single thumbnail generation
+- Fixed issue where round was always written upper case during single thumbnail generation;
-- Fixed issue where characters were not flip when character flip was set to true when using mirrorPlayer2.json
+- Fixed issue where characters were not flip when character flip was set to true when using mirrorPlayer2.json;
-- Fixed issue where thumbnail text would randomly use incorrect size during multi thumbnail generation
+- Fixed issue where thumbnail text would randomly use incorrect size during multi thumbnail generation.

 #### v4.4.0
 - Added July 2025 DLC characters;